kubernetes/community/.github/ISSUE_TEMPLATE/slack-request.md

 **What Type of Request is it (Channel, User Group, Bot, Token, or Webhook)?**
 <!--
-ATTENTION: Channels and UserGroup requests should now be PR'ed directly.
-See guidelines for more information.
+ATTENTION: Channels and UserGroup requests can now be PR'ed directly speeding up the review process.
+See the guidelines below for more information.
 Channel Request: https://git.k8s.io/community/communication/slack-guidelines.md#Requesting-a-Channel
 User Group Request:  https://git.k8s.io/community/communication/slack-guidelines.md#Requesting-a-User-Group -->